Jerry Robinson: 1939–1943

 In 1943, when Kane left the Batman comic books to focus on penciling the daily Batman newspaper comic strip, Robinson took over the full penciling, along with others such as Dick Sprang.
 Only Kane's name appeared on the strip.

 1944–2007

-From 1944 to 1946, Robinson and his friend Meskin formed a studio which produced material for the short-lived Spark Publications.
+From 1944 to 1946, Robinson and his friend Meskin formed a studio which produced material for the short-lived Spark Publications (Atoman, for example).
 Robinson worked on numerous other characters for several publishers, at one point doing freelance illustrations for a textbook publisher.
-After leaving superhero comics, he became a newspaper cartoonist and drew the science fiction strip Jet Scott, which was written by Sheldon Stark and ran from 1953 to 1955, and created True Classroom Flubs and Fluffs, which ran during the 1960s in the New York Sunday News (later incorporated into the Daily News).
+After leaving superhero comics, he became a newspaper cartoonist and drew the science fiction strip Jet Scott, which was written by Sheldon Stark and ran from 1953 to 1955,.
+In 1959-1961 he was the primary artist on Dell Comics' Bat Masterson 9-issue comic book based on the television series, mostly scripted by Gaylord DuBois.
+He created True Classroom Flubs and Fluffs, which ran during the 1960s in the New York Sunday News (later incorporated into the Daily News).
 Robinson also did a political satire cartoon panel feature, Still Life which began national syndication on June 3, 1963.